-Prerequisite: C- or better in MAT090 or an ACT math score of 20 or above (SAT 510 or above).
+Prerequisite: ACT math score of 20 or above (SAT 510 or above), ALEKS placement exam score of 46 or above, or concurrent enrollment in MAT100.

 MAT 111QR - Calculus for Management, Life and Social Sciences

 (3 credits) (NWCore option under Quantitative Reasoning) This course is a study of functions, limits, derivatives and integrals with an emphasis on techniques and applications in business, biology, health and social sciences.